 Let’s take a look at what you need to do to meet GDPR Article 32 requirements.

-- Step 1: Review the state of art (an evaluation of the recently released and advanced data security and privacy enhancement tools) and cost of implementation when considering information security measures.
+- Step 1: Review the state of the art (an evaluation of the recently released and advanced data security and privacy enhancement tools) and cost of implementation when considering information security measures.

 - Step 2: Make an information security policy and other specific policies to track technical and organizational measures and address information security measures.